fluid-player/fluid-player/README.md

 ## Version 3 released

 A [new major version](https://github.com/fluid-player/fluid-player/pull/441) of Fluid Player has been released on May 20, 2020.
 Existing version 2 users are recommended to upgrade.
+[See quick setup guide](https://docs.fluidplayer.com/docs/integration/quick-setup/).

 ## Overview